Elvis Was Not a Mentalist

 In his last ten years after his breakup with Priscilla the King took a serious interest in the occult, astrology, the writings of H.P.
 Blavatsky, and even joined the Self-Realization Fellowship.
 (1) After reading Autobiography of a Yogi by Paramahansa Yogananda he once asked a friend to look up in the sky, announcing that he was going to use his mind to move a cloud.
 After a few minutes he exclaimed excitedly, did you see it, man - did you see it move?!!

 This type of expectation is often associated with a beginners first introduction to the teachings of mentalism.
 Too much ingestion of ayahuasca on excursions to Peru, too much reading of Carlos Castaneda, and even the random occurence of such phenomenon may lead one to a mistaken understanding of this ancient philosophic doctrine, recently updated for our times by V.S.
 Iyer and Paul Brunton (PB), and further extrapolated on by Anthony Damiani.
 In this article I will offer a few thoughts of my own on what mentalism both is and is not, and what the I-thought, spoken of by the sage Ramana Maharshi, both is and is not.
 I will explore another way of looking at the nature of this so-called I-thought that may be more in line with our actual experience than just considering it as a thought!
 Also, what does seeing the world as a dream have to do with mentalism and realization, and how do feeling and willing - as contrasted with thinking - relate to the concept of the ego?
 Is the ego only a thought, or a bunch of thoughts, albeit strongly held ones?
 It will be suggested that the thinking of I is intimately related to the feeling of "I", and the "willing of "I" (or the primal act of self-will), and that in the end it is a mysterious thing that defies categorization but nevertheless impacts all of our experiencing.
-Further, only such a three-part mode of looking at it will provide any hope, certainly for westerners, of fulfilling a sadhana based on the famous who am I? enquiry of the Maharshi.
+Further, it is suggested that only such a three-part mode of looking at it will provide any hope, certainly for westerners, of fulfilling a sadhana based on the famous who am I? enquiry of the Maharshi.

 What Is Mentalism?